enkidevs/curriculum/python/python-core/python-recipes/parallel-sorting-of-lists.md

 ## Practice

-Sort the the following two lists in parallel based on the the values in the first one:
+Sort the following two lists in parallel based on the values in the first one:

 ```python
 heights=[8848,8611,8516,8481]
 names=['Everest','K2','Lhotse','Makalu']